plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Plausible, unlike Google Analytics, is not a free as in beer product.
 We don't sell or monetize your site data.
 We choose the subscription business model rather than surveillance capitalism and are solely funded by the fees our subscribers pay us

 * There's a 30-day free trial with no credit card required.
 If you find Plausible useful, you can get on a paid subscription.
-The plans start at $9/month or $7.5/month when billed annually and are based on the number of page views your sites have.
+The plans start at $9 per month and are based on the number of page views your sites have.
 You can see the [pricing here](https://plausible.io/#pricing)

 ## What are the other features of Plausible Analytics for WordPress?